 Satisfying Your Sweet Tooth With Sapodilla Pie

 Sapodilla is a tropical fruit similar to mango with a soft yellowish pulp, composed of simple sugars like fructose.
-It is sweeter than most other fruits, higher in calories but an excellent source of fiber.
-In fact if you devour a good amount, it works as a laxative.
+It is sweeter than most other fruits and is higher in calories, but it's an excellent source of fiber.
+In fact, if you devour a good amount, it works as a laxative.
 And, in spite of the discomfort, it aids in protecting colon mucosa from cancer-causing toxins.
-Just keep the amount to a minimum (I know this from experience!).
+Just keep the amount to a minimum (I know this from experience).
 This evergreen originated in the rain forests of Central America.
 Today it is favored in the tropical belt, especially in the Caribbean Islands.

 A Golden Treasure!

 Once you are ready to eat or use the fruit, cut it in halves as you would an avocado.
-Scoop the flesh using a spoon, discard the seeds.
-It is wonderful eaten as a snack or used in a salad.
+Scoop the flesh using a spoon and discard the seeds.
+It is wonderful to be eaten as a snack or used in a salad.
 I suggest trying it in a smoothie.